BrightspaceUI/core/components/selection/README.md

 The `d2l-selection-select-all` is an optional component that provides a checkbox for bulk selecting the selectable elements within the selection control.
 Its state will also be automatically updated when the state of the selectable elements change.

-In the example below, setting `selection-for` to `other-list` demonstrates the ability to use `d2l-selection-select-all` for `d2l-select-input` outside of the custom selection element.
+The `d2l-selection-select-all` component may be placed inside the selection control, or in the same DOM scope with the `selection-for` attribute set to the id of that component.

 <!-- docs: demo live name:d2l-selection-select-all display:block -->
 ```html